GoogleCloudPlatform/workflows-demos/workflow-tasks-workflow/README.md

 ![Parallel executions with no rate limits](./images/image1.png)

-This can run into Workflows quota issues, if you submit 1000s of executions.
+In this case, 100 executions is a piece of cake for Workflows, but you can run into quota issues, if you submit 1000s of executions all at once.
+This in when Cloud Tasks queue and its rate limits become useful.

 ## Execute the parent workflow with rate limits